Secretary belongs to the most popular jobs among women. That means one thing for you – you will face a tough competition in your interview.

 Practical tests in an interview

-Doing so, they can easily see how fast you can type, and how well you work with the software.
+Doing this, they can easily see how fast you can type, and how well you work with the software.
 A simple yet effective way of assessing your computer skills.

 What else to expect?